 Since 1999, we’ve provided specialized, community-based support services for vulnerable and at-risk seniors.

-The seniors we help face complex challenges, including absence of family support, social isolation, cultural dislocation, poverty, mental and physical health issues, dementia, addictions and behavioural changes.
+The seniors we help face complex challenges, which include a combination of absence of family support, social isolation, cultural dislocation, poverty, mental and physical health issues, dementia, addictions and/or behavioural changes.

 Without homes to call their own, many of our clients have not been able to live with dignity or independence.